ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 When you pick Rename + redirect, three text/URL pairs appear so you can customize each button independently — useful for tracking which button drives the most sign-ups (set different UTM params per button).

-Separate from the header See Phone button, the profile body has a .table-display-phone row showing the actual digits.
+Separate from the header See Phone button, the profile body has a phone row showing the actual digits.
 The engine treats this independently:

 Mode What it does